Yucheng7713/PerfectoApp/README.md

 ```

 11. Build and run the project in PerfectoApp.xcworkspace: ( It may take couple minutes for the first execution. )
 !!
-You can either build and run the project in terminal, but it is recommend to build it with Xcode for first time in that way you are able to identify any possible error and solve it.
+You can also build and run the project with React Native CLI through the terminal console, but it is recommended to build it in Xcode for the first time since bundler errors will only be shown in Xcode console.
 For building the project in terminal, run the command below:
 ```
 react-native run-ios